-The Healthy Neighborhood Market Network Training Series kicked off in South LA on Tuesday, March 19, with its first storeowner training of the year.
+On Tuesday, March 19, the Healthy Neighborhood Market Network Training Series kicked off its first storeowner training of the year at Expo Center in South Los Angeles.
 This workshop supported Korean American neighborhood market owners who are interested in selling healthy food.

 See below for a flyer that sums up the training!

 Anne Palmer, Program Director at Eating for the Future, recently published some fascinating research on how families make grocery shopping decisions in a low-income environment.
 The paper, titled “A Framework for Understanding Grocery Purchasing in a Low-Income Environment” was published in Qualitative Health Research this February.